 At the hotel

-Spa with gym, Jacuzzi and solarium, library, free WiFi throughout.
-In rooms: plasma TV, DVD/CD player, two-channel in-house music system, minibar, Malin+Goetz toiletries.
+Spa with gym, open-air Jacuzzi and sauna, library, free WiFi throughout.
+In rooms: TV, DVD/CD player, music system, air-conditioning, minibar, Malin+Goetz toiletries.

 Our favourite rooms